Shramster/arqive-dev-docker/README.md

 Run the ./setup.sh script and follow the prompts.

-When its done open this in a browswer to check if it worked:
+When its done open this in a browswer to check if it worked, run the command:

+`docker-compose up`

+in the frontend and backend directories to spin up the container, or you can use the Desktop app.

+Navigate to here with your web browswer:
 127.0.0.1:8000  -- This is the Django backend server 127.0.0.1:3000  -- This is the React frontend side

 From here you should see the containers in Docker Desktop and you can easily spin them up, pause or whatever you need.
 Below